 - Therefore, the information in the charts is based solely on data received from the Distributors through MDBS.
 These figures have not been reviewed or audited by Matco.

 - Other than the revenue figures below, the charts do not include any estimate of, or specific or historic data regarding, costs, expenses, or debts that a Distributor has incurred, or may in the future incur.

-- Matco is not providing, and this chart does not reflect, information regarding Distributors who started during 2019, or those who left the system or stopped selling Matco products during 2019.
+- Matco is not providing, and this chart does not reflect, information regarding Distributors who started during 2020, or those who left the system or stopped selling Products during 2020.

-- The term “Total Completed Business” means the total cash or revenue a Distributor received during 2019, including sales tax collected, from the sale of all products and services.
-This includes revenue from the sale of Matco Products and products acquired from third parties.
+- The term “Total Completed Business” means the total cash or revenue a Distributor received during 2020, including sales tax collected, from the sale of all products and services.
+This includes revenue from the sale of Products and any other items that were sold by the Mobile Store.

-- The revenue received by the Distributors is comprised of cash sales, Time Payment collections from previous sales, credits received by the Distributor from the sale of Purchase Security Agreements (which are installment contracts), cash received based on monthly invoices and customers (usually products sold to a shop or business and not an individual).
+- The revenue received by the Distributors is comprised of cash sales, Time Payment collections from previous sales, credits received by the Distributor from the sale of Purchase Security Agreements (which are installment contracts), and cash received based on monthly invoices and customers (usually products sold to a shop or business and not an individual).
 This does not include any Volume Payment to Terms bonus, or rebate payments.

 - One of the differences between “Total Completed Business” and “Sales” is that “Sales” reflects all sales, even if some payments have not been received, and “Total Completed Business” reflects sales only based on cash collected and PSA credits collected.
 Therefore, there is a difference due to timing and collections.

 - Another difference between “Total Completed Business” and “Sales” is that the figures reported by Distributors for Total Completed Business include sales tax collected, and that the figures for Sales do not include sales tax.